seanode/seanode.github.io/_posts/2015-02-02-feb-2015-async-programming-with-streamline.md

 **6:30 - 7:00pm**: Start with pizza and beer, courtesy of Disney.

-**7:00pm - 8:30pm**: Listen and learn about Node awesomeness.
+**7:00pm - 7:45pm**: Listen and learn about Node Streamline.js.

-**8:30pm - on**: Mingle, mix, chat things Node.js-related and more as we wind down.
+**7:45pm - on**: We will turn the rest of our time over to the group for a series of **lightning talks**.
+Please bring your ideas and projects to share with the group!
+After that, we'll mingle, mix, chat things Node.js-related and more as we wind down.

 <!-- more start -->